Silky smooth and not-too-sweet, this easy butterscotch pudding recipe hits all the salty sweet brown sugar notes of your favorite childhood treat.

 But then into one batch Terri threw a handful of Guittard butterscotch chips.
 She pulled the puddings from the oven and turned them out of their silicon molds and onto a plate.
 As we broke apart the large chunks of custard-soaked bread, the aroma of brown sugar and butter wafted irresistibly throughout the pastry kitchen.
 A bite of this dessert was heaven on a fork, the different components merging together in a symphony of flavors.
 Seeing my rapturous expression, Terri sighed.
 ‘Put butterscotch in anything and people will love it.’

 When I left Farallon, I couldn’t find Guittard’s butterscotch chips anywhere, and I needed a fix.
-David Lebovitz’s butterscotch pudding sparked my curiosity.
+David Lebovitz’s recipe for butterscotch pudding sparked my curiosity.
 No store-bought butterscotch here, David makes his pudding with butter, dark brown Cassonade sugar, salt, egg, cornstarch and milk.
 I whipped up a batch using some palm sugar my friend Leigh brought back from Indonesia, but disliked that the coffee notes in the sugar gave the pudding an odd tang.
 Perhaps because of the acidity of the sugar, the pudding ‘broke’; I blended it back together at David L’s suggestion, but the chilled puddings retained an uneven texture, with molasses-colored liquid oozing from the solid pudding.
 I also found the puddings a bit too light in texture for me, being the spoiled-on-french-custards-full-of-cream-and-egg-yolks baker that I am, and while Jay jokes about getting me a salt lick due to my predilection for the stuff, this pudding tasted a bit heavy even for my taste.

 I did some more research and found scads of different recipes.
 Some used only egg yolks as a thickener, some only cornstarch, some used both, and some used eggs, cornstarch and flour together.
 Some added in crème fraîche or greek yogurt to the finished pudding.
 Most used a combination of milk and heavy cream, and all called for dark brown sugar melted with butter.
 I tried a few batches using both whole egg and cornstarch, but I kept ending up with a grainy texture and wondered if this was due to the egg.
 The cornstarch must be cooked to a boil and beyond, and the egg, which usually shouldn’t be heated past 170º when making a smooth custard lest it scramble, must go along for the ride, so I decided to try the cornstarch-only route.
 I also wondered if whisking the butter in at the end, rather than at the beginning, might lend a smoother texture and help cool down the pudding a bit sooner.
 (This is also called ‘mounting the butter’ and that’s just hot.)
 Since I can’t get enough of vanilla bean, I decided to use the fresh stuff in place of the extract, and I wanted some salt to bring out the flavors in the pudding, but not too much.